Rakeela/dragora-notes/2021-2-21-Thirty-Fifth.md

 Knowing I'm part of the record is a pleasure.
 Knowing I'm attested.
 Knowing that people would have to /lie/ to take that away...
 It suffices to me, to enforce dishonesty.
 I'm here.
 I've lived.
 I was true to myself.
 I'll keep going forever if I can.

 ---
+I love my environmental sciences textbook.
+I'm underusing its potential as a study text; it has a lot of comprehension-testing essay questions that I could really spend a *lot* of time on had I endless time to work on them.
+I've just been fishing out enough info for passing a basic class.
+Now, I do like this class, but that just means the fish are extra tasty; I'm still not putting in maximum effort.

+I like putting in effort on this task.
+I'm sure I could get more out of this text if I had the time, health, and proper preferred focus to work on all the essay seeds that it provides.
+I don't expect to do that presently, but I look forward to keeping this textbook for a long time.
+Textbooks are a better class trophy to me than my GPA; these books are advanced texts, and since you're guaranteed to have read them, they are always books you truly own.

+I'll come back to work the essay examples in some unknown and possibly extensive period of time.
+I do re-read books... eventually.

+---
 Back to [[Day Post Archive]]